Associate Professor

 News

-- May, 2022 “Random graph embeddings with general edge potentials”, by Jason Cantarella, Tetsuo Deguchi, Clayton Shonkwiler, and Erica Uehara, posted to arXiv.
+- January 2026 “Random knotting in very long off-lattice self-avoiding polygons”, by Jason Cantarella, Tetsuo Deguchi, Henrik Schumacher, Clayton Shonkwiler, and Erica Uehara, posted to arXiv.

 Support